-In 2013 a far more streamlined version of the Bail Act commenced.
+In 2013 a far more streamlined Bail Act commenced.
 It introduced the concept of an unacceptable risk test.
 It was a relatively simple Act to understand, in fact it seemed a little too simple.
 There were no presumptions against bail and no show cause provisions.
-There was only an exceptional circumstances test for CCA appeals.2 The 2013 Act commenced on 20 May 2014.
-After a short period of time and various newspaper headlines this version was perceived to be far too generous towards those applicants seeking release.
+There was only an exceptional circumstances test for CCA appeals.
+The Bail Act (2013) Act commenced on 20 May 2014.

-A review of the Act was commissioned and in response to that review (conducted by Mr John Hatzistergos) and a significant amount of media attention, in August 2014 the NSW government announced that they would tighten bail laws.
+A review of the Act was commissioned and in August 2014 the NSW government announced that they would tighten bail laws.